phuchoang2603/sis-arxiv-vad-papers/content/papers/Toward Video Anomaly Retrieval From Video/index.md

 type: other
 categories:
 - Hybrid
-description: Proposes a new task called Video Anomaly Retrieval (VAR), introduces two large-scale benchmarks (UCFCrime-AR and XDViolence-AR), and presents a model called Anomaly-Led Alignment Network (ALAN) for VAR, focusing on retrieving long untrimmed videos using cross-modal queries such as language
+summary: Proposes a new task called Video Anomaly Retrieval (VAR), introduces two large-scale benchmarks (UCFCrime-AR and XDViolence-AR), and presents a model called Anomaly-Led Alignment Network (ALAN) for VAR, focusing on retrieving long untrimmed videos using cross-modal queries such as language